'I hit him and thought I've really f*cked up here!' - The story of Cruyff's one and only appearance in Argentina | Goal.com

 Cruyff had long before decided not to travel to South America, a decision that has been analysed and debated for over 40 years.
 But the Flying Dutchman had already made his mark on Argentina in his, admittedly fleeting, first and only game on its soil.

 Their reward for taking down Inter was a trip to South America to meet another continental giant.
-Independiente had lifted earlier in 1972 their third Copa Libertadores, but success in the Intercontinental Cup had proved elusive, losing twice in consecutive years to Helenio Herrera's catenaccio specialists Inter in their previous tilts at being world champions.
+Independiente had lifted their third Copa Libertadores earlier in 1972, but success in the Intercontinental Cup had proved elusive, losing twice in consecutive years to Helenio Herrera's catenaccio specialists Inter in their previous tilts at being world champions.

 Ajax, meanwhile, had declined to enter the Intercontinental Cup the previous year, meaning Cruyff's men also received their first opportunity to officially become the best side on the planet.
 On September 6, in front of 60,000 fans in Independiente's Doble Visera home in the industrial Buenos Aires suburb of Avellaneda, the European and South American champions locked horns in the first leg and the Dutch giants' star made his bow on Argentine turf.